-- (d) in a case where the disqualification in respect of which the application is made resulted from a conviction of the applicant- - (i) for an offence committed while the applicant was engaged in an activity directly connected with the applicant's means of earning the applicant's livelihood; or - (ii) for an offence committed when the applicant was driving a motor vehicle the applicant was not authorised, under a provisional or open licence, to drive; or - (iii) for an offence committed at a time when the applicant was the holder of a restricted licence issued under an order made under this section: - (da) if the disqualification for which the application is made resulted from the applicant's conviction for an offence against section 79(1), (2A), (2B), (2D), (2J), (2K) or (2L);
+- (d) in a case where the disqualification in respect of which the application is made resulted from a conviction of the applicant- - (i) for an offence committed while the applicant was engaged in an activity directly connected with the applicant's means of earning the applicant's livelihood; or - (ii) for an offence committed when the applicant was driving a motor vehicle the applicant was not authorised, under a provisional or open licence, to drive; or - (iii) for an offence committed at a time when the applicant was the holder of a restricted licence issued under an order made under this section; - (da) if the disqualification for which the application is made resulted from the applicant's conviction for an offence against section 79(1), (2A), (2B), (2D), (2J), (2K) or (2L);

-(db) if-

-- (i) the disqualification for which the application is made resulted from the applicant's conviction for an offence against section 79(2); and - (ii) the applicant is a person to whom section 79(2A), (2B), (2D), (2J), (2K) or (2L) would have applied apart from the fact that the person was over the general alcohol limit;

-(dc) if-

-- (i) the disqualification for which the application is made resulted from the applicant's conviction for an offence against section 79(2AA); and - (ii) the applicant is a person to whom section 79(2A), (2B), (2D), (2J), (2K) or (2L) would have applied if, at the time of the offence, the person were over the no alcohol limit but not over the general alcohol limit: - (e) unless the disqualification for which the application is made resulted from the applicant's conviction for an offence committed when the applicant held a provisional or open licence (other than a corresponding document); - (f) unless the applicant is the holder of a provisional or open licence (other than a corresponding document) immediately before the disqualification in respect of which the application is made. - (5A) For subsection (5)(a)(ii), if the applicant is not self-employed, the applicant must produce to the court an affidavit made by the applicant's employer confirming the applicant would be deprived of the applicant's means of earning a living if the application is refused.
+- (db) if- - (i) the disqualification for which the application is made resulted from the applicant's conviction for an offence against section 79(1F) or (2); and - (ii) the applicant is a person to whom section 79(2A), (2B), (2D), (2J), (2K) or (2L) would have applied apart from the fact that the person was over the general alcohol limit; - (dc) if- - (i) the disqualification for which the application is made resulted from the applicant's conviction for an offence against section 79(2AA); and - (ii) the applicant is a person to whom section 79(2A), (2B), (2D), (2J), (2K) or (2L) would have applied if, at the time of the offence, the person were over the no alcohol limit but not over the general alcohol limit; - (e) unless the disqualification for which the application is made resulted from the applicant's conviction for an offence committed when the applicant held a provisional or open licence (other than a corresponding document); - (f) unless the applicant is the holder of a provisional or open licence (other than a corresponding document) immediately before the disqualification in respect of which the application is made. - (5A) For subsection (5)(a)(ii), if the applicant is not self-employed, the applicant must produce to the court an affidavit made by the applicant's employer confirming the applicant would be deprived of the applicant's means of earning a living if the application is refused.

-- (5B) In subsection (5)(b), the reference to a suspension, cancellation or disqualification does not include- - (a) a suspension, cancellation or disqualification that was set aside on a review or appeal; or - (b) a suspension, cancellation or disqualification because of the applicant's mental or physical disability; or - (c) a suspension under the State Penalties Enforcement Act 1999; or - (d) a suspension under section 79(9); or - (e) a 24 hour suspension under section 80(22AA); or - (f) a suspension, if a court has, on application made in relation to the suspension, made a special hardship order. - (6) If- - (a) an order is made under this section by a court directing the issue of a restricted licence to an applicant in conjunction with an order disqualifying the applicant from holding or obtaining a Queensland driver licence; and - (b) the provision of this Act that empowers a court to impose the disqualification specifies a maximum period of time for which a disqualification may be imposed;
+- (5B) In subsection (5)(b), the reference to a suspension, cancellation or disqualification does not include- - (a) a suspension, cancellation or disqualification that was set aside on a review or appeal; or - (b) a suspension, cancellation or disqualification because of the applicant's mental or physical disability; or - (c) a suspension under the State Penalties Enforcement Act 1999; or - (d) a suspension under section 79(9); or - (da) if the disqualification for which the application is made resulted from the applicant's conviction for an offence against section 79(1F)-a suspension under section 79B resulting from the applicant being charged with the offence; or - (e) a 24 hour suspension under section 80(22AA); or - (f) a suspension, if a court has, on application made in relation to the suspension, made a special hardship order. - (5C) For subsection (5)(f), if- - (a) the disqualification for which the application is made resulted from the applicant's conviction for an offence against section 79(1F); and - (b) immediately before the disqualification, the applicant's provisional or open licence was suspended under section 79B(2) as a result of the applicant being charged with the offence;